Vale-X/StubbedShaderConverter/README.md

 If you want to print debug information, each method has a `debug` parameter that you can enable.

 ## Usage
-(this is a short temp tutorial for use.
-Upon release, I'll write a more in-depth tutorial for it).

 1. Install [StubbedShaderConverter](https://thunderstore.io/package/ValeX/StubbedShaderConverter/) as a mod from Thunderstore.
 Reference this mod's dll within your project.
     - If using [ThunderKit](https://github.com/risk-of-thunder/R2Wiki/wiki/Creating-Mods-with-Thunderkit), add this mod as a package to your ThunderKit unity project.